 5. Here's how to load the list into most Garmin GPS systems.

-6. The list can also be imported into several other apps and programs, such as MS Maps Pro, Delorme Street Atlas, CoPilot, Maps Me and Locus.
-We hope to post instructions soon.
+7. The list can also be imported into several other apps and programs, such as MS Maps Pro, Garmin BaseCamp, Delorme Street Atlas, and Locus.

 POI List Column Definitions